 The state language of Andhra Pradesh is Telugu.
-It is the third most spoken language in India after Hindi and is one of the 23 official languages of India.
-Telugu belongs to the Dravidian family of languages.
+It is the third most spoken language in India after Hindi and one of the 23 official languages of India.
+Andhra Pradesh language – Telugu belongs to the Dravidian family of languages.
 It is a very old language that can be traced back to as early as the 1st century.
 The language has deviated a lot in many years when it was influenced by the foreigners who ruled the state.

 The other languages spoken in Andhra Pradesh are Urdu, Hindi, Banjara, Tamil, Kannada, and Oriya.
 The People’s Linguistic Survey of India revealed that in the last 50 years, the state of Andhra Pradesh had lost 20 languages.
 Most of these languages were used by nomadic tribes who are gradually accepting the mainstream language as they try to blend into the urbanized culture of the state.